Zettlr/zettlr-docs/docs/en/guides/journal-latex-template.md

 In the list, search for the "XeLaTeX PDF" template, enter a new name in the filename text field and click on "Rename file".
 For our purposes, we choose the name "FaCCT Submission".

+!!! note

-> As the XeLaTeX PDF template is a protected profile, Zettlr has recreated it as soon as you renamed it.
+    As the XeLaTeX PDF template is a protected profile, Zettlr has recreated it as soon as you renamed it.
 However, note that the recreated file will contain only the factory settings. **If you customized your template, you should now copy the entire contents of the "FaCCT Submission" profile and copy them back into the "XeLaTeX PDF" profile to not lose them**.

 Now, we can adapt the profile to work with our new template.
 The only required step is to provide a link to our template so that Pandoc will find it.
 Therefore, copy the **absolute path** to the template and point the profile to it, for example like so: